NatronGitHub/NatronGitHub.github.io/DEVELOP.md

 After installation, open a new terminal.
 If you run the command `rbenv init`, you should see an instruction to paste `eval "$(rbenv init -)"`  into your `.bashrc` or `.zshrc`.
 Do that, and then restart your shell (or just open a new terminal window).

 Next, we want to install ruby itself.
-We will be using ruby 2.7.3, as per [GitHub's standardized requirements](https://pages.github.com/versions/).
 Interestingly, `rbenv` doesn't actually do the installing of ruby itself, we need the `ruby-build` plugin before we can actually install it.
 So, run:

 ```bash
 mkdir -p "$(rbenv root)"/plugins